 Many a mountain has moved through the determination of a determined will, while many a stone was left standing.
-It is certainly not possible to do the impossible, but often our impossible is quite possible if we hadn't said "it is impossible".
+It is certainly not possible to do the impossible, but often our impossible is quite possible if we hadn't said "it's impossible".

-Of course, positive thinking can become a little unreal if we start to believe that what is really impossible is possible.
+Of course, positive thinking can become a little unreal if we start believing that what is actually impossible is possible.
 This, connected with a religious faith, can have us believing that the impossible is possible if we have enough faith.
 Jesus said that with faith as small as a mustard seed we could move mountains, but he did go on to explain what he meant by faith and what the actual mountains were.
-Faith is trust in the revealed Word of God.
-It is not some hyped-up religious feeling.
+Faith is trust in the revealed will of God; it's not some hyped-up religious feeling.
 The mountains are the promises of God, not the wild intentions, dreams and aspirations of we mere mortals.
-So the truly impossible remains impossible.
-Norman Vincent Peel and later his disciple, Robert Schullar of the Crystal Cathedral fame, were both exponents of "possibility thinking".
+So, the truly impossible remains impossible.
+Norman Vincent Peel, and later his disciple, Robert Schullar of the Crystal Cathedral fame, were both exponents of possibility thinking.
 At least under their ministry the impossible barrier has moved back somewhat toward reality.

-At the beginning of Jesus' ministry he faced the full weight of Satan's tempting power.
-The temptations went to the heart of Jesus' capacity to succeed in bringing in the new age of God's kingdom.
-Satan's suggestion was simple - if Jesus would partner with him then success would be assured.
-Could Jesus really succeed in ushering in the Kingdom of God by himself?
+At the beginning of Jesus' ministry he faced the full weight of the powers of darkness.
+The temptations Jesus faced went to the heart of his capacity to succeed in bringing in God's promised new age.
+Even as he faced the horror of the cross he was tempted to run but stood firm - "Not my will, but thine."
 Thankfully Jesus didn't say "it can't be done".
-He was willing to "give it a go."
+He was willing to give it a go.
 And above all he did so trusting God's promises.

 For us then, life is full of possibilities, especially the impossible possibilities promised by God.